 Please read carefully before placing system into operation.

 After laying refrigerant lines, they should be blown out before making final connection at fixture or condensing unit.
 Use dry nitrogen to prevent any foreign matter being left in the lines.
 Keep pressure below 250 pounds.
 To prevent scaling due to brazing, dry nitrogen should be allowed to flow through lines while brazing operations are taking place.

 After the refrigeration system has been pressure-tested and proven leak-free, it is recommended that the system be dehydrated with a vacuum pump to 1000 microns for the first two evacuations and 500 microns on the third.
-The triple evacuation method requires evacuating the system three successive times and breaking each vacuum with dry refrigerant.
-Allow the pressure to rise above atmospheric pressure.
+The triple evacuation method requires evacuating the system three successive times and breaking the first two vacuums with dry nitrogen.
+The third vacuum would be broken with the refrigerant specified for the system.